- The Animal Welfare Act (2018:1192).

 Animal-tested cosmetics and toiletries should be banned in the EU, but in practice there are several loopholes.
 There are no restrictions yet for household products.
 The rules on animal-tested cosmetics and toiletries in the EU are complex.
 There are several pieces of legislation, sometimes overlapping, which adds to the complexity.
 In short, there is a ban on animal testing and the sale of new animal-tested products in the EU.

 Test fishing involves catching fish to monitor fish stocks.
 This is done as required by the EU and to provide data for reports by the International Council for the Exploration of the Sea.
-Test fishing is also carried out by county councils and fishery management associations to follow up on an action.
+Test fishing is also carried out by county councils and fishery management associations to follow up on an environmental action.
 The methods used may include net fishing, fyke nets or blasting.
 Test fishing causes suffering to animals.
+Another method of controlling fish stocks is to catch, tag and release fish.
+For example, electric fishing may be used as a catching method.

 Research is needed to develop alternative methods to replace animal testing to a greater extent than is currently the case.